Shoonkey/ordis/README.md

 ## Running the project

 To start, it is important that you set up both the application in the [Discord application tab](https://discord.com/developers/applications) and your environment in a `.env` file as described in `.env.example`, in the same directory.
 You will need to define a token and a client ID, which you can find in the official Discord application for your bot.
+You may also need a guild ID for the development mode.

 Then, to run this project you will need Node (currently using version 18.x.x; different major versions may result in errors) and NPM to be installed.
 Then, you can install the project dependencies by running this in the terminal: